rackerlabs/support-how-to/CONTRIBUTING.md

 Content is grouped into one directory per product.
 Each directory contains one file per article.

+**Note**: If you already have a GitHub account, you can quickly edit an existing article by clicking on the Edit This Article button on the left-hand side of the page.

 ### Getting started with GitHub

 To contribute to the How-To repository, you need a GitHub account.
 If you do not have a GitHub account, you can sign up for one [https://github.com/join](https://github.com/join).